 The “Build”

 https://epicbikestore.com/blogs/articles/les-poignee-loam-de-pnw-bon-ou-pas ).
 With each part being meticulously chosen, my expectations for the bike were high.
 I must say that I was not disappointed.
-I added a progressiveness token in the fork (a total of 3) to balance the front suspension with the rear suspension, which was already very progressive.
+I added a progressivity token in the fork (a total of 3) to balance the front suspension with the rear suspension, which was already very progressive.

 The Ascent

-The pedaling position encourages this second technique, as you sit upright thanks to the effective 78-degree seat angle, in a position that maximizes comfort rather than outright performance.
+The riding position encourages this second technique, as you sit upright thanks to the effective 78-degree seat angle, in a position that maximizes comfort rather than absolute performance.
 Because of the long chainstays and good front-to-rear length ratio, you feel right in the middle of the bike, allowing the front wheel to stay on the ground on steep climbs while maintaining good rear wheel traction.
 In the

 The descent